Malcolm Slaney

 I organize the Stanford CCRMA Hearing Seminar.

-about any topic related to auditory perception is considered fair
+Just about any topic related to auditory perception is considered

-at the seminar.
-An archive of seminar announcements can be found at
+fair game at the seminar.
+An archive of seminar announcements can be

 (organized

-as a chronological listing of email announcements.
-Send email to
+chronological listing of email announcements.
+Send email to hearing-seminar-request@ccrma.stanford.edu

 if you would like to be added to the mailing list.